PORTALE DELLA DIDATTICA

 Exercise sessions are integrated in the lectures.
 There will be a couple of laboratory sessions covering optical beam propagation and diffraction phenomena.
 During the course 7-8 homeworks will be assigned, which require the development of simple Matlab programs.

-The course includes lectures on the theory, solution of exercises and experimental demonstrations.
-As the main goal is to provide the background and methods to understand how to design new components and critically analyze the performance of existing commercial devices, the theoretical derivations are aimed at studying real devices.
-Exercise sessions are integrated in the lectures and deal with the design of simple devices described in the preceding lectures.
-Experimental demonstrations are carried out by the instructor or by small groups of students, depending on the availability and the complexity of use of the specific equipment required.
+The course includes lectures on theory, exercise sessions, and experimental demonstrations.
+Since the main goal is to provide the background and methods needed to understand how to design new components and critically analyze the performance of existing commercial devices, the theoretical derivations focus on real devices.
+Extensive exercise sessions are integrated into the lectures (the so-called “tutored exercise classes”), in which students are guided to apply what they have learned in the preceding lectures to the design of simplified devices.
+Experimental demonstrations are conducted either by the instructor or by small groups of students, depending on the availability and complexity of the specific equipment required.
 Part of the lectures will be in the form of seminars with the participation of leading industrial experts.

 Lecture notes made available through the course website ("Portale della didattica").
 Other texts for reference are: B. Saleh, M. Teich,"Elements of Photonics", Wiley 1991 K.Iizuka, "Engineering optics", Springer 1987